samizzy/techblog/docs/views/technology/2020/May/scala_futures.md

 }
 ```
 So what we have done here?
-We have defined a function `stringToInt()` that takes a string as input and converts it to integer, we are not concerned with the stirng not being a valid number for now.
+We have defined a function `stringToInt()` that takes a string as input and converts it to integer, we are not concerned with the string not being a valid number for now.
 We want to print the number returned.
 Now we wrap the call to this function using `Future{..code block..}` and in scala every expression returns and this returns a `Future[Unit]` as println returns Unit.

 So yeah we are done now!
 This code will print the value 123 in a separate thread!
 Now lets execute this code.